Rinnegatamante/ff4_vita/README.md

-# Battlefield: Bad Company 2 Vita
+# Final Fantasy 3 Vita

 <p align="center"><img src="./screenshots/game.png"></p>

-This is a wrapper/port of *Battlefield: Bad Company 2 Android* for the *PS Vita*.
+This is a wrapper/port of *Final Fantasy 3 Android* for the *PS Vita*.

-The port works by loading the official Android ARMv6 executable in memory, resolving its imports with native functions and patching it in order to properly run.
+The port works by loading the official Android ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.

 ## Setup Instructions (For End Users)